-A question I get all the time when working with and coaching authors is: How much does a book cover cost?
+A question I get all the time when running marketing campaigns for and coaching authors is: How much does a book cover cost?

 Well, as with most things in life, there isn't a true one answer but let's break it down.